microsoft/Windows-AppConsult-PWALab/Manual/README.md

 Push notifications are tightly coupled with a concept we've already seen: service workers.
 Since this component is registered inside the system and it can run also in background, even when the browser is not running, they're the perfect candidate to handle push notification.
 Service workers, in fact, offer all the APIs to subscribe to the push notification service, to handle the incoming requests, to display the notifications, etc.

 ### The tools
 For this lab we're going to use [Visual Studio Code](https://code.visualstudio.com/), the popular open source and cross-platform code editor.
-We will use it to edit the website and to add the require code to implement the various features which will turn your website into a Progressive Web App.
+We will use it to edit the website and to add the code required to implement the various features which will turn your website into a Progressive Web App.
 However, if you prefer, you can use also Visual Studio 2017.

 Inside Visual Studio Code we're going to leverage also an extension called [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), which is able to quicly spin a web server to host web applications.
 Thanks to this extension, we'll be able to quickly test the changes we're going to make to the website.
 The server supports also live reloading: every time we're going to make any change to the code of the website, the browser will be automatically reloaded.
 Using this extension is very easy.
 Just open in Visual Studio Code the folder which contains the website and press the **Go Live** button highlighted in the image below: